forestryio/forestry.io/hugo/content/_index.md

 features:
 - headline: Your site, your workflow
   textline: |
-    Write front-end code with Gatsby, Hugo, Jekyll  or Vuepress and push to your Git repo.
+    Write front-end code with Next.js, Hugo, Gatsby or your favorite static site generator and push to your Git repo.
 Forestry will pull in your commits and update the CMS.

-    Invite your team to create content in a rich UI.
+    Invite your team to create content in a friendly user interface.
 Their updates get committed back without merge conflicts.
   visual:
     permalink: "/img/dev-illustration-02.png"
     alt: Dev workflow